apache/spark/UPDATING.md

 Previously this was controlled by `non_pooled_task_slot_count` in `[core]` section, which was not documented.

+### Webserver DAG refresh buttons removed

+Now that the DAG parser syncs DAG permissions there is no longer a need for manually refreshing DAGs.
+As such, the buttons to refresh a DAG have been removed from the UI.

+In addition, the `/refresh` and `/refresh_all` webserver endpoints have also been removed.

 ## Airflow 2.1.1

 ### `activate_dag_runs` argument of the function `clear_task_instances` is replaced with `dag_run_state`